Symmetry operations and Critical Behaviour in Classical to Quantum Stochastic Processes: Classical and quantum stochastic processes

-Where the $j$th element, $p_j(n)$, of the vector $\bs{p}$ denotes the probability that the system is found in the configuration $\ket{j}$ at the discrete time $n$.
-Each element $\mc{T}_{ij}\geq 0$, of the matrix $\mc{T}$ of dimensions $d\times d$, is a conditional probability such that each $j$th column of the transition matrix satisfy the condition, $\sum_i\mc{T}_{ij}=1$.
-This guarantees that for every discrete time $n$ the total probability is conserved, \ie $\sum_j p_j(n)=1$.
-The stochastic process may then be understood as the following composition of transition matrices
+Here, the component, $p_j(n)$, of the vector $\bs{p}$ denotes the probability that the system is found in the configuration $\ket{j}$ at the discrete time $n$.
+The matrix element $\mathcal{T}_{ij}(n)$ is the conditional probability that the systems will be found in the configuration $\ket{i}$ at time $n+1$, provided it is in configuration $\ket{j}$ at time $n$.
+That means that the column vectors of any transition matrix have non-negative entries which sum up to one.
+This guaranties the conservation of probability along the process.